pranavkorkonda2/ICS-32---Direct-Messaging-Chat/README.md

 Messaging: Add a contact via Settings -> Add Contact, select them from the list, and hit Send.

 5. VERIFICATION & TESTING
 This project strictly adheres to the assignment rubric and PEP 8 coding standards.
-All core logic—specifically the protocol and messenger modules—has been verified using pytest to ensure 100% reliability in data transmission and message processing.
+All core protocol and messaging logic was verified using pytest